ARTICLE 1 – NAME AND PURPOSE

 - Bible conferences, missions conferences, and revivals may be held as the Pastor deems beneficial.

-The fiscal year of the church general operating budget shall begin January 1st and end December 31st.
-The fiscal year of the church mission’s fund shall begin May 1st and end April 30th.
+The fiscal year of the church general operating budget and the church missions fund shall begin January 1st and end December 31st.

-The church believes that the home and church are responsible before God for providing a Christian education consistent with Biblical teachings.
-To this end, the church shall engage in ministries of education in keeping with the following.
+The church believes that it is to provide the members’ children with an education which is based upon and consistent with Biblical teachings.
+The church believes that the home and church are responsible before God for providing a Christian education.
+In order to assist the church’s families with their obligation to Biblically train their children, the church shall operate a Christian day school.
+To this end, the church shall engage in ministries in education in keeping with the following dictates.

 All educational programs or courses of instruction formulated and offered by the church shall be primarily for the benefit of the members of the church; however, the Pastor may permit non-church members to participate in church educational programs or courses of instruction if he deems it in the best interest of the church.